-Assessor scores and comments are available to applicants once grant outcomes are announced in RMS.
+Detailed Assessors' comments are anonymously made available to Applicants once a scheme opens for rejoinders.
+Assessor comments, scores and ranks will be anonymously made available to eligible applicants once grant outcomes are announced in RMS.
 Detailed Assessors should keep in mind the importance of aligning their scores and comments so that at the rejoinder stage applicants have a clear sense of issues they need to address.
-Similarly, if applicants are unsuccessful the correlation between scores and comments can assist applicants to identify areas for improvement in potential resubmissions to the scheme.
+Similarly, if applicants are unsuccessful the correlation between scores and comments to identify areas for improvement in potential resubmissions to the scheme.